Open for business: why open banking matters and what it means for businesses

 BaaS providers provide pre-packaged, plug-and-play solutions that (through the use of proprietary APIs) automatically and seamlessly connect any existing business with banking capabilities.

 BaaS providers are fuelling embedded finance (EF) and embedded banking innovation.
-Without APIs, BaaS providers and open banking, embedded finance would not be possible.
+Open banking APIs are used for sharing financial data in the open banking ecosystem.
+Without open banking APIs, BaaS providers and an open banking initiative, embedded finance would not be possible.

 These are the foundational elements of the open banking revolution – but what does this trend mean for businesses and consumers?
 How will these technical innovations translate into meaningful benefits?